Where can I find out about studying in Finland?

 - Migration Institute of Finland

 I’d like to learn Finnish.
 Where do I start?

-On thisisFINLAND under Language, you’ll find a selection of articles about Finnish, as well as Swedish, Finland’s other official language.
-We also feature info about the Sámi, the indigenous people of northern Finland, and their language.
+On ThisisFINLAND under Language, you’ll find a selection of articles about Finnish, as well as Swedish, Finland’s other official language.
+We also feature info about the Sámi, the indigenous people of northern Finland, and their languages.
 You can also visit:

 - University of Helsinki Language Centre

 - Finnish Broadcasting Company’s News in Plain Finnish